GoogleCloudPlatform/docker-ci-helper/MIGRATING_FROM_V1.md

-With Trampoline V1, `TRAMPOLINE_BUILD_FILE` is in the form of `github/getting-started-python/.kokoro/.*`, but with Trampoline V2, you can not have `github/getting-started-python` part.
+With Trampoline V1, `TRAMPOLINE_BUILD_FILE` is in the form of `github/getting-started-python/.kokoro/.*`, but with Trampoline V2, you can omit `github/getting-started-python` part.

-So you may need to relax the regex if you have a strict one.
+This is cleaner because it is CI agnostic, but note that Trampoline V2 also support the legacy form too.

+If you want to use the relative path, you may want to allow both cases temporarily.

 For example, this is the original configuration in our example repo: